 OCOK understands it is important not only for staff to understand all court orders/requirements, but also for foster families to have a clear understanding of the judicial process.
 As necessary, foster parents will attend court hearings and provide youth with the opportunity to attend court hearings related to his/her individual case.
 At OCOK, we believe the youth's voice should be heard by the court systems.
-If it is determined that it is not in the best interest of the child/youth to attend a court hearing the absence must be approved by OCOK and documented in the child's/youth's record.
+If it is determined that it is not in the best interest of the child/youth to attend a court hearing the absence must be approved by OCOK and/or excused by a judge and documented in the child's/youth's record.

-Court orders will be reviewed and documented in the following: Intake Assessments, Individual Service Plans, Monthly Contact Notes, Permanency Planning Documentation, and Foster Parent Progress notes when appropriate.
+Court Orders will be reviewed and documented in the following as appropriate for the need: Intake Assessments, Individual Service Plans, Monthly Contact Notes, Permanency Planning Documentation, and Foster Parent Progress notes when appropriate.
 There will be continued monitoring of court requirements, such as visitation, permanency goals addressed in the youth's Individual Service Plan, and continued contact with OCOK to monitor the network provider and foster family are meeting all court requirements.